A little bit of salt is a beautiful thing.

 It’s truly the gift that keeps on giving, as everyone will find new ways to use and enjoy this unique seasoning!

 - 1/4 ounce nori, kombu, or wakame seaweed (in sheets or shredded)

 - zest of 1 navel orange

-Add the reserved sesame seeds, chili flakes, orange zest, and salt to the food processor and pulse again until blended.
+- Add the sesame seeds, chili flakes, orange zest, and salt to the food processor and pulse again until blended.

-Turn the oven off, then place the baking sheet in the oven, letting the residual heat dry the salt for a half hour.
+- Turn the oven off, then place the baking sheet in the oven, letting the residual heat dry the salt for 30 minutes.